One-Touch Join meeting types and transforms

 Skype for Business example: different organizer and endpoint domains

-This example can be used if you have Skype for Business meeting invitations where the domain of the organizer's email address is not the same as the domain of the alias of the SIP endpoint to be used for the meeting.
+This example can be used if you have Skype for Business meeting invitations where the domain of the organizer's email address is not the same as the domain of the alias of the SIP endpoint used for the meeting.

 {% set matches = pex_regex_search("https:\/\/meet\.pajusa\.com\/([a-z0-9-.]+)\/([a-z0-9]+)\/([A-Z0-9]+)", calendar_event.body) %}